-- (1) A Copy of a Letter Written to Dr. Zbeida at the beginning of the semester and/or a copy of the SmarterMeasure Assessment report. - (2) A Revision of the Job Packet (including a copy of feedback from SmarThinking on the first draft and a revised job packet with a job description, résumé, and cover letter) - (3) A Revision of an Essay (including a rough draft or essay sketch, a copy of feedback from SmarThinking, and a copy of the revised essay) - (4) A Revision Reflection paper (750+ words) that discusses the goals you set in revising your job packet and essay, how you tried to achieve those goals, and your own growth and development as a writer.
+- (1) A Copy of a Letter Written to Dr. Zbeida at the beginning of the semester. - (2) A Revision of the Job Packet (including a copy of feedback from SmarThinking on the first draft and a revised job packet with a job description, résumé, and cover letter) - (3) A Revision of an Essay (including a rough draft or essay sketch, a copy of feedback from Peer Review Workshop or SmarThinking, and a copy of the revised essay) - (4) A Revision Reflection paper (750+ words) that discusses the goals you set in revising your job packet and essay, how you tried to achieve those goals, and your own growth and development as a writer.